JimTheScientist/GoldFoshClues/lyrics/README.md

 1. The video **cuts** and the golfosh is now being held with his **right** hand and being only touched by the left.
 It looks like the goldfosh has been transferred from one hand to another.
 2. His watch disappears.
 3. The trout seems to be at ≈265°
+4. 4 + 1 button hidden by the subtitles + 2 on his cuff can be seen.

 ![image](https://user-images.githubusercontent.com/90586416/183068986-793e1d9d-0888-4fd9-8509-1209c6c1f01c.png)